 4-Week Session: July 13 - August 9

 7-Week Session: June 22 - August 9

 Monday, April 7, 2014

 Application fee: $50 (to be credited toward the cost of enrollment)

-Sign up for our mailing list to stay updated on Apprenticeship 2015 as sites and information become available!
+Sign up for our email list to stay updated on Apprenticeship 2015 as sites and information become available!

 Tuition for the 2014 Apprenticeship Program is $3,600 for the three-week program, $4,600 for the four-week program, and $7,000 for the seven-week program.
 Some sites also have a $25 materials fee.

 Refer a friend to any 2014 IEA program and receive a $25 discount off the cost of your Apprenticeship Program tuition when he/she attends!
 (One referral discount per Apprentice; referred student must identify you as the referrer.)